timer 6 mins

 Why I'm choosing to educate myself to empower my sisters

-July 18, 2019, I jumped on a plane in Jacksonville, Florida and headed to Philadelphia, Pennsylvania for Living Beyond Breast Cancer’s Young Advocate Training.
-Out of 90 women across the United States, I am one of 27 selected to help other young women affected by breast cancer as a Leadership Volunteer for LBBC.
+July 18, 2019, I jumped on a plane and headed to Philadelphia, Pennsylvania for Living Beyond Breast Cancer’s Young Advocate Training.
+Out of 90 women across the country, I am one of 27 selected to help other young women affected by breast cancer as a Leadership Volunteer for LBBC.

 We were the zebras doctors were never trained to look for.